BryceRussell/astro-json-element/README.md

 ### class

 The class attribute can be defined using objects, arrays, sets, and strings.
 Uses the [class:list](https://docs.astro.build/en/reference/directives-reference/#classlist) directive

+### debug

+If true the element will print its props to the console

 ### ...attrs